 - Experience with crisis intervention and conflict management;

 - Practical knowledge of program evaluation and assessment of learning outcomes;

 - Ability to effectively communicate using oral, written, and electronic communication.

 Competitive salary and benefits, including University-owned housing and paid utilities, as well as a meal plan during the academic year.

 To apply, provide a cover letter, resume and names and contact information for three current references.
 Please forward this information electronically to: firstname.lastname@example.org.
 Positions will remain open until filled.

 The University will be interviewing candidates at The Placement Exchange, March 9-12 in Indianapolis, IN.
 Candidates who will be attending TPE are encouraged to include their candidate number with their cover letter.

 Sioux Falls, SD 57197

+Augustana University is an Equal Opportunity Employer/Affirmative Action/Title IX Employer.
+Women and Minorities are encouraged to apply.
 Applicants must comply with the Immigration Reform and Control Act and may be required to submit official transcripts upon employment.